Prevent burnout

 • Tweak your list as needed for the upcoming week

-• Determine your priorities for the week, month and year – make them reasonable – write them down and review them regularly to keep yourself focused on what matters to you
+• Review them regularly to keep yourself focused on what matters to you

-• Take time to become centred and grounded through quiet reflection, prayer or meditation – remind yourself that “the silence within me is not at war with chaos around me.”
+• Take time to become centred and grounded through quiet reflection, prayer or meditation – remind yourself that “the silence within me is not at war with chaos around me”

 Detect early signs of deteriorating health and take action: